VandanaSai496/e-Commerce-Customer-Churn-Project/README.md

     JOIN payments p ON o.order_id = p.order_id
     JOIN reviews r ON o.order_id = r.order_id
 )
--- Execute the query to create a combined dataset SELECT * FROM combined_data;
+--Execute the query to create a combined dataset SELECT * FROM combined_data;

-import pandas as pd
-import sqlalchemy as db
+--Moving to python!
+Import the necessary libraries: import pandas as pd import sqlalchemy as db

-# Create a connection to your database
+##Create a connection to your database
 engine = db.create_engine('database-url')

-# Define the SQL query (as above)
-query = """
+--Define the SQL query (as above) query = """
     WITH combined_data AS (
         -- ... (same query as above)